Debt Letters From Advantis Credit? Here’s Whats To Do

 The first thing to do if you are contacted by a debt collection agency is establish the original debt that this relates to.
 Ask Advantis Credit to provide a copy of the original credit agreement – they must legally provide it.

-Seek advice – don’t struggle with your debts alone.
-Scottishtrustdeed.co.uk are debt specialists who can advise you on the best way to manage your debt.
-Contact us for help.
+- Seek advice – don’t struggle with your debts alone.
+There are debt specialists like Scottishtrustdeed.co.uk who can advise you on the best way to manage your debt.

 What Will Happen If I Don’t Pay?